vocobox/vocobox/README.md

 #### Controlling Synthetizers with WAV files

+The pitch and amplitude change events of a wav file are sent to a <a href="https://github.com/vocobox/vocobox/blob/master/dev/java/vocobox-api/src/main/java/org/vocobox/model/synth/VocoSynth.java">synthetizer</a> via its sendFrequency() / sendAmplitude() methods.
+In these demonstration, we use <a href="https://github.com/vocobox/vocobox/tree/master/dev/java/vocobox-synth-jsyn/src/main/java/org/vocobox/synth/jsyn">JSyn based synthetizers</a>.
+As the direct control of oscillator's amplitude from input file is sufficiently good to mimic notes, we do not need additional computation to define note on and note off.

-Here are synthetized sounds and their wave file controller
+Below are few synthetized sounds and their wave file controller.

 <table>
   <tr>